Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » How to Cook Tapioca Pearls for Bubble Tea

 Colored Tapioca Pearls

-Brown tapioca pearls or boba in its plastic packaging.
+Brown tapioca pearls in a plastic bag.

 Brown Tapioca Pearls